derhuerst/serve-buffer/readme.md

 ## Related

+- [`send-stream`](https://github.com/nicolashenry/send-stream) – Streaming file server with Range and conditional-GET support from file system or other streaming sources.
+(Very similar to `serve-buffer`.)
 - [`send`](https://github.com/pillarjs/send) – Streaming static file server with Range and conditional-GET support
 - [`http-file-response`](https://github.com/mafintosh/http-file-response) – Send a file back as a HTTP response with support for range queries etc.